 - Write your postcards during daylight, or outside in the fresh air, and save on energy.

 - When soaking off your stamps do them all at the same time and reuse the water as much as possible.

 - Print on both sides of the paper or reuse old study courses etc. to print things for personal use.

 - When wrapping things, reuse gift paper.
 Be creative!
 You can use old maps, newspapers, pages from magazines etc.

 - Get your electricity from a company that provides it from sustainable energy sources such as wind farms, solar energy, hydro energy, etc.

 - Support an environmental organisation such as Climate care, WWF, Greenpeace etc.

-To help reduce its impact on the environment, Postcrossing has decided to regularly donate to Climate Care, to help reduce its emissions.
-Climate Care offsets CO2 by funding sustainable energy projects around the world.
-These involve replacing non-renewable fuels, working towards increased energy efficiency, and forest restoration.
+To help reduce its impact on the environment, Postcrossing regularly donates to environmental projects, to help reduce the impact of its emissions and help funding sustainable energy initiaves around the world.

 We're confident this is a step in the right direction, BUT, offsetting emissions should be the last resort.
 Postcrossing doesn't have the financial resources to offset every single postcard sent... this is where YOU can help.
 By making little choices like the ones suggested above, you, too, are contributing to making Postcrossing a greener hobby.